Welcome

 The password looks like an MD5 hash, so it gets thrown into a text file for hashcat.
 I run "hashcat -a 0 -m 0 hash.txt tools/wordlists/rockyou.txt --force" and get results in seconds, even with no GPUs.

 These creds work on the helpdesk site, but I'm not sure where to go from here.
 I searched DuckDuckGo for "helpdeskz vulnerabilities" and the first result is an unauthenticated file upload exploit on ExploitDB.
 So much for the login.
 Well, PHP shells are always fun and this seems like the logical next step.
-I download the script and decide to give it a whirl.
+I download the

 Before running the exploit, the PHP shell must be uploaded as an attachment to a support ticket.
 I just fill in the form with nonsense, add my shell file, and hit submit.